 - Onion – be sure to mince the onion pretty small so the flavor doesn’t overtake the crab.

-- Seasoning – I use Tony Chachere’s BOLD Seasoning to give the imperial a smoky, spicy kick.
+- Seasoning – We use Tony Chachere’s BOLD Seasoning to give the imperial a smoky, spicy kick.
 Zatarain’s Creole seasoning or Old Bay seafood seasoning will work as well.

 - Mustard – you can use regular mustard or Dijon mustard for a spicier kick.
 For this recipe, we used ground mustard / dry mustard powder.